ianvalls90/zcore/README.md

 **²You must purchase this product and add it in yourself.
 Please don't steal assets that people work hard on ♥**

+## License

+Everything in here is MIT Open Source **EXCEPT** where otherwise stated in a resources's readme.md

+Anything that is closed source or up for sale somewhere will **NOT** be included in this project

 ## Thanks

 KASH4 (The original QBus developer) has released the original qbus into the open source [proof here](https://github.com/KASH4/qbus/issues/1)